CameraKit/camerakit-api/README.md

 `ALLOWED_METHODS` is a comma separated list of methods.

-`CONTACT_INTERNAL_EMAIL` is the team address emails are sent to providing the information submitted on the contact page.
+`CONTACT_INTERNAL_EMAIL` is the team address that emails are sent to containing the information submitted on the contact page.

-`CONTACT_NOREPLY_EMAIL` is the noreply email used to send both the confirmation and internal emails
+`CONTACT_NOREPLY_EMAIL` is the address used to send both the confirmation and internal emails.

 An example env file `.env.sample` is included in this repository.